 Dudley MBC is totally committed to creating and maintaining an environment where fraud and corruption will not be tolerated.
 The Council operates a zero tolerance on fraud and corruption, all instances will be investigated and the perpetrator(s) will be dealt with in accordance with established policies.
-Action will be taken to recover all monies stolen from the Authority.
+Action will be taken to recover any property, assets or monies stolen from the Authority.
 Where appropriate arrangements will be made to ensure that the case receives maximum publicity to deter potential fraudsters.